Dual Diagnosis Treatment Asheboro, NC

 Triad Therapy

-Triad Therapy is a dual diagnosis treatment center in Asheboro, NC that offers treatment services for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as schizophrenia.
+Triad Therapy is a dual-diagnosis treatment center in Asheboro, NC that offers treatment services for substance use and mental health disorders that include bipolar disorder as well as schizophrenia.

 Address: 350 North Cox Street, Suite 15 and 16, Asheboro, NC 27203 in Randolph County